codelibs/fess-docs/en/13.16/admin/design-guide.rst

 Overview
 ========

-Page Design page manages search pages and resource files, such as images and css files.
+Page Design page manages search pages and resource files, such as images and CSS files.

 Page Design Menu
 ----------------